 Pressed to Perfection

-If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (used distilled water if you have iron in your water, or hard water in your area).
-The flattned stitches will bounce right back, and the background will remain pressed.
+If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (use distilled water if you have iron in your water or hard water in your area).
+The flattened stitches will bounce right back and the background will remain pressed.

 08 of 11